Issue 35 - 29th January 2023

 - Numbers in the Scrum - must be the same for both teams.

-- Teams who know they will be short of the full compliment of 3 Front Row players for a match should have the courtesy to make every effort to give advance notice to their opponents to enable them to prepare accordingly.
+- Teams who know they will be short of the full compliment of 3 Front Row players for a match should have the courtesy to advise their opponents in advance.

-- If uncontested scrums are ordered by the Referee due to injury or consequent to a player being temporarily suspended or ordered off, and there being no Front Row Replacement available, then...
+- If uncontested scrums are ordered by the Referee due to injury or a safeguarding issue, or consequent to a player being temporarily suspended or ordered off, and there being no trained Front Row Replacement available, then...

-- On the first such occasion the team concerned shall not be entitled to replace the player whose departure caused the uncontested scrums and they shall play with one less player.
+- On the first such occasion the team concerned shall shall play with one less player.

 - On the return to the field of a front row player who has been temporarily excluded the Match shall continue with contested scrums provided it is safe to do so.